So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Address: Ciudad Cultural Konex, Sarmiento 3131

-If you think your country (Italy, the UK, I’m looking at you) has fanatic football fans, then you haven’t been to Argentina.
+If you think your country has fanatic football fans, then you haven’t been to Argentina.
 If you can, join the heaving, sweating, screaming crowd at a football match in Buenos Aires for a deep dive into Argentine culture.
 The ultimate would be to catch a superclasico game where rivals Boca Juniors and River Plate face off against each other.

 Matches are held during the day and at night.
 Going to a football match in Buenos Aires can be a pretty intense experience, so leave it to a local to organise it all and go with you on this tour.